MaastrichtUniversity/irods_avu_json/README.md

 ## Rationale

 JSON is a flexible and easy to use format for storing (nested) data.
 At the same time it can remain human readable.
-It can therefor be an ideal method for storing metadata in iRODS.
+It can therefore be an ideal method for storing metadata in iRODS.
 However, iRODS uses Attribute, Value, Unit triples.
 Its largest drawback being the lack of nesting.